kvancura687/pdsnd_github/README.md

 washington.csv

 ### Credits
-I would like to give create to [Udacity](https://www.udacity.com) for creating this course to help people like me learn!
+I would like to give credit to [Udacity](https://www.udacity.com) for creating this course to help people like me learn!